Skip to main content

 3

-Test can be configured to run on both desktop and mobile viewports as well.
+A test can be configured to run on both desktop and mobile viewports.
+When both are enabled, the test runs twice — once per viewport.

 Screenshot 2026 02 12 At 12 01 20 PM